neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ModelViewController.rst

 particular order.

 The Abstract Controller determines the preferred format through `Content Negotiation`_.
-More specifically, FLOW3 will check if any specific format was defined in the route which matched the request (see chapter :doc:`Routing`).
+More specifically, TYPO3 Flow will check if any specific format was defined in the route which matched the request (see chapter :doc:`Routing`).
 If no particular format was defined, the ``Accept`` header of the HTTP Request is consulted for a weighted list of preferred media types.
 This list is then matched with the list of supported media